aaronparker/aaronparker.github.io/_posts/2010-10-20-deploying-adobe-reader-x.md

 # Finding more Reader Preferences and Policies

-To find the complete list of preferences for Reader and Acrobat you should refer to the [Administrator&#8217;s Information Manager](http://learn.adobe.com/wiki/download/attachments/46432650/AIM.air?version=1).
+To find the complete list of preferences for Reader and Acrobat you should refer to the [Administrator's Information Manager](http://learn.adobe.com/wiki/download/attachments/46432650/AIM.air?version=1).
 This tool also contains the Reader and Acrobat Admin and Security guides.

-> The Administrator&#8217;s Information Manager (AIM) is an auto-updating and customizable AIR application containing the Preference Reference.
+> The Administrator's Information Manager (AIM) is an auto-updating and customizable AIR application containing the Preference Reference.
 AIM also includes and a growing list of other resources of interest to administrators in enterprise settings.

 <a href="http://stealthpuppy.com/deployment/deploying-adobe-reader-x/attachment/admininformaitonmanager/" rel="attachment wp-att-2051"><img class="alignnone size-full wp-image-2051" title="AdminInformaitonManager" src="http://stealthpuppy.com/wp-content/uploads/2010/10/AdminInformaitonManager.png" alt="" width="660" height="353" srcset="https://stealthpuppy.com/wp-content/uploads/2010/10/AdminInformaitonManager.png 660w, https://stealthpuppy.com/wp-content/uploads/2010/10/AdminInformaitonManager-150x80.png 150w, https://stealthpuppy.com/wp-content/uploads/2010/10/AdminInformaitonManager-300x160.png 300w" sizes="(max-width: 660px) 100vw, 660px" /></a>